dotnet/designs/accepted/2020/binary-data/binary-data.md

 [GitHub Issue](https://github.com/dotnet/runtime/issues/41686)

 In the BCL we have many representations for binary data such as `byte[]`, `Span<byte>`, and `Memory<byte>`.
-This isn't helped are also multiple ways how one can produce a binary payload for a string or object.
+This isn't helped by they fact that there are also multiple ways how one can produce a binary payload for a `string` or `object`.

-The Azure SDK has made the experience in user studies that customer are often struggling the right, or even any, to produce the data from the data they already have.
+The Azure SDK has made the experience in user studies that customers are often struggling to find the right method, or even any, to produce the data from the data they already have.

 ## Scenarios and User Experience